Aurora, the Aurora Borealis or in Scotland, “The Northern Lights” are phenomena I’ve known about for many years.

 Social media and digital photography are wonderful things.

 Due to pictures posted on the internet, I became aware that, on limited occasions, the lights can sometimes be seen much further south than I realised.
 A picture of the lights near the Ayrshire village where I lived in my youth, awakened me to the possibility.
 It made me wonder how often I could have seen them but simply wasn’t looking or aware.

 I then discovered social media groups and websites dedicated to the Aurora.
 They helped me to understand the best criteria for seeing the lights, however I was still uncertain as to whether they were visible with the naked eye, as most images were taken at high ISO and long time exposures.
-Nothing I read addressed this question or whether camera or other processing trickery were involved.
+Nothing I read addressed this question or whether other processing trickery was involved.

 One website I have found helpful is ‘Softserve News’.

 It publishes forecasts and predictions of possible Aurora activity based on disturbances in the earth’s magnetosphere and other related data.
 As it says, you need to be ‘patient and lucky’ but I have been lucky several times by following its predictions and I check it frequently to see what could be happening.
 I have also had numerous outings when nothing happened, so it is an indicator of the possibility, only.
 There are no guarantees.
 None.

 Persistence can bring rewards.
-I have now seen the Aurora Borealis on numerous occasions from various locations throughout Central Scotland, from the Black Isle, and further north.
+I have now seen the Aurora Borealis on numerous occasions from various locations throughout Central Scotland, from the Black Isle, and more recently further north.

 For the the most part, a long time exposure was required and apart from a lightness in the sky, I often wasn’t sure I had seen anything significant until I saw the image on my camera’s LCD screen or on my computer at home.
 The human eye is less accurate with colour in the dark, so it is hard to determine whether a faint brightness is a wispy cloud or a ‘green glow’.